Mangachh/blankonoff/README.md

 The script doesn't care if the screen saver is enabled or not, neither it's existence.
-It uses ``xset s`` commands to be compatible with every xfce4 desktopt regardless the screensaver app.
+It uses ``xset s`` commands to be compatible with every xfce4 desktopt regardless the screensaver app or the version of ``xfce``.

-In addition, it turns on/off the ``Presentation Mode`` in the Power Management to disable it's settings.
+In addition, it turns on/off the ``Presentation Mode``, if exists, in the Power Management to disable it's settings.
 This way the computer won't turn off, go to sleep mode and so on.
+If the query doesn't exist (for example in Mint xfce 21), prints an error if console is activated.

 ## Installation